pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/PWM.md

 ### Constructors
 #####<class><i>class</i> machine.PWM(timer, frequency)</class>

 Create a PWM object.
-This sets up the ``timer`` to oscillate at the specified ``frequency``. ``timer`` is an integer from 0 to 3. frequency is an integer from 1 Hz to 78 KHz (this values can change in future upgrades).
+This sets up the `timer` to oscillate at the specified `frequency`. `timer` is an integer from 0 to 3. `frequency` is an integer from 1 Hz to 78 KHz (this values can change in future upgrades).

 ### Methods

 #####<function>pwm.channel(id, pin * , duty_cycle=0.5)</function>

-Connect a PWM channel to a pin, setting the initial duty cycle. ``id`` is an integer from 0 to 7. ``pin`` is a string argument. ``duty_cycle`` is a keyword-only float argument, with values between 0 and 1.
-Returns an instance of PWMChannel.
+Connect a PWM channel to a pin, setting the initial duty cycle. `id` is an integer from 0 to 7. `pin` is a string argument. `duty_cycle` is a keyword-only float argument, with values between 0 and 1.
+Returns an instance of `PWMChannel`.

 # class PWMChannel — PWM channel